chefbe-dot-net/revision-zero.org/content/dynamic/please-be-kind-with-my-path-callee.md

 ## Conclusion

 I'm a bit lost now.
 Is there an agreement somewhere, in ruby core maybe?
 What do you think?
-Should we agree on some standard way to recognize paths?
+Should we agree on a standard way to recognize paths?
 Which one?

 In the long run, I would also be in favor of having a Path class inside ruby core itself.
 Not in the standard library, in the core.
 We use paths everywhere and everytime.
 I would vote for @{https://github.com/eregon/epath#path---a-path-manipulation-library}{Benoit Daloze's Path abstraction}, but that's not really important ;-)